Current Actions and Priorities

 What are we working on today?
 See our priorities across campus in pursuit of our carbon neutrality goal.

 With over 60+ actions outlined in the CAP, work most crucial to achieving substantial carbon reduction must be prioritized.
 The University defines our areas of focus in two ways.
 The Key Actions are long-term areas of focused required for success.
 The Current Priorities defines the highest-priority work underway to support those key actions.

 Current and Long-Term Priorities

-Detailed information on the Key Actions, Current Priorities, and Full List of Actions.
+Detailed information on the Key Actions and Full List of Actions.